nodejs/node/doc/api/util.md

 Creates an new `TextDecoder` instance.
 The `encoding` may specify one of the supported encodings or an alias.

+The `TextDecoder` class is also available on the global object.

 ### textDecoder.decode([input[, options]])